 Weeks ago, the FSAR, our implementing partner, has sent financial reporting and other administrative support tools according to the agreement between UNDP and the FSAR.
 This documentation has been assessed according to UNDP procedures.

-In regards to infrastructure works, as previously mentioned, is one of the identified actions in the sitematización under the video format that is designed to disseminate the experience.
-It also disposes of the sitematización tool "Earthquake Resistant Shelters" made in the format set by the CRID to be added, budget, design and a set of photographs illustrating the construction process at different levels of advancement.
+In regards to infrastructure works, as previously mentioned, is one of the identified actions in the systematization under the video format that is designed to disseminate the experience.
+It also disposes of the systematization tool "Earthquake Resistant Shelters" made in the format set by the CRID to be added, budget, design and a set of photographs illustrating the construction process at different levels of advancement.

 Finally committed means and related costs